 In 2007 after two hung juries, Trinidad was declared guilty of conspiring to hold the three US military contractors hostage, but the jurors could not reach a common verdict on the other charges, resulting in a partial mistrial.
 The US offered him a reduced sentence if the three Americans were released within two months.

 The offer couldn’t be realized, however, because the US contractors were rescued by Colombian armed forces during the 2008 Operation Jaque, when 15 hostages were released, including former Colombian presidential candidate Ingrid Betancourt.
 Trinidad was then sentenced to 60 years in prison.

 In another trial later in 2007, the FARC leader again managed to achieve a hung jury for his involvement in drug trafficking, and a fourth trial in 2008 also ended in an inconclusive jury.
 Following this, all drug charges against him were dropped in 2008.

-The group has long urged the release of their politically-savvy comrade, but due to the signing of the peace deal, that has now become an impossibility.
+The group has long urged the release of their politically-savvy comrade, but after the signing of the peace deal, this has become impossible.